 Our enrichment classes are often considered a convenience for parents, allowing children to take advantage of these classes during the week while at Bluebonnet.
 Specific classes available may vary by season and availability of our teachers.
 Swim lessons in our on-site pool at Cedar Park, are taught in two-week sessions during the warm months by a Red Cross Certified Water Safety Instructor on our staff.
-Also offered are classes in violin, piano and guitar taught by our resident music teacher, a classically trained violinist.
-Mandarin is offered to our youngsters by native speaker on our staff.
+Also offered are classes in piano, ukulele and guitar taught by our resident music teacher.

 Carefully selected and monitored outside vendors of other programs have been invited to offer their classes at Bluebonnet.
-They include SoccerShots, KinderDance (dance and cheer), SportBall (general sports skills), Gigglybytes (computer classes), and Kung Fu (karate).
+Programs offered include skills development in soccer, gymnastics, dance, karate and general sports.
 Payment is made directly to these vendors.
-Ask at the front desk for those currently available.
+Ask at the front desk for a list of current enrichment vendors.

 All our preschool children starting from age 18 months in our early toddler receive classroom lessons from our staff music teacher.
-Depending upon the age of the child, these youngsters learn well-known songs, hear music and are exposed to different rhythms, and experience music from other cultures.
-They experience live music that varies from violin, guitar and piano.
+Depending upon the age of the child, these youngsters learn well-known songs, hear music and are exposed to different rhythms, and experience music from many cultures.
+They experience live music that varies from guitar to piano.
 Music and its rhythmic patterns are recognized as building blocks to learning math; while language skills are strengthened by learning and repeating the song lyrics.

 Music is very much a part of the classroom routine, with songs and recorded music frequently a part of each teacher’s planned activities.
 Also, classical music is played daily in each class.